dranjan/python-plyfile/README.md

 # Design philosophy and rationale

-At the time that I wrote this, I didn't know of any simple and self-contained Python PLY file module using `numpy` as its data representation medium.
-Considering the increasing prevalence of Python as a tool for scientific programming with NumPy as the _lingua franca_ for numerical data, such a module seemed desirable; hence, `plyfile` was born.
+The design philosophy of `plyfile` can be summed up as follows.
+- Be familiar to users of `numpy` and reuse existing idioms and concepts when possible.
+- Favor simplicity over power or user-friendliness.
+- Support all valid PLY files.

 ## Familiarity

-I opted to use existing Python and NumPy constructs whenever they matched the data.
-Thus, the `elements` attribute of a `PlyData` instance is simply a `list` of `PlyElement` instances, and the `data` attribute of a `PlyElement` instance is a `numpy` array, and a list property field of a PLY element datum is referred to in the `data` attribute by a type of `object` with the value being another `numpy` array, etc.  In the last case, this is certainly not the most-efficient in-memory representation of the data, since it contains a lot of indirection.
-However, it is arguably the most obvious and natural unless NumPy adds explicit support for "ragged" arrays in its type system.
-The design goal was to represent data in a form familiar to users of `numpy`.
+For the most part, PLY concepts map nicely to Python and specifically to `numpy`, and leveraging that has strongly influenced the design of this package.
+The `elements` attribute of a `PlyData` instance is simply a `list` of `PlyElement` instances, and the `data` attribute of a `PlyElement` instance is a `numpy` array, and a list property field of a PLY element datum is referred to in the `data` attribute by a type of `object` with the value being another `numpy` array, etc.

 ## Simplicity

-When the two were at odds, I decided to favor simplicity over power or user-friendliness.
+When applicable, we favor simplicity over power or user-friendliness.
 Thus, list property types in `PlyElement.describe` always default to the same, rather than, say, being obtained by looking at an array element.
 (Which element?
 What if the array has length zero?
 Whatever default we could choose in that case could lead to subtle edge-case bugs if the user isn't vigilant.)
 Also, all input and output is done in "one shot": all the arrays must be created up front rather than being processed in a streaming fashion.
-(That said, I have nothing against streamability, and I considered it at one point.
-I decided against it for now in order to have a consistent and maintainable interface at least for the first usable version.)

-## Interpretation issues
+## Generality and interpretation issues

-There doesn't seem to be a single complete and consistent description of the PLY format.
+We aim to support all valid PLY files.
+However, exactly what constitutes a "valid" file isn't obvious, since there doesn't seem to be a single complete and consistent description of the PLY format.
 Even the "authoritative" [Ply.txt](https://web.archive.org/web/20161221115231/http://www.cs.virginia.edu/~gfx/Courses/2001/Advanced.spring.01/plylib/Ply.txt) by Greg Turk has some issues.